liquiidio/UnityPluginSuiteGitbook/custom/installation.md

 # Installation

-## Installation (!TODO!)

 _**Requires Unity 2019.1+ with .NET 4.x+ Runtime**_

 This package can be included into your project by either:

 1. Installing the package via Unity's Package Manager (UPM) in the editor (recommended).
-2. Importing the .unitypackage which you can download here.
+2. Importing the .unitypackage which you can download [here](https://github.com/orgs/liquiidio/packages?repo_name=AnchorLinkTransportSharp).
-3. Manually add the files in this repo.
+3. Manually add the files from the repo.
 4. Installing it via NuGet. (for Standard .NET users)

-#### Dependencies

-TODO, add WebSocket-Package (if not already installed)

-* Via Upm
-* clone Repo

 #### 1. Installing via Unity Package Manager (UPM).